TerikaJ/ticket-lifecycle/README.md

 This demonstration outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system "osTicket".

-_<b>NOTE:</b> This demonstration uses materials created in the previous demonstration, ["Post-Install Configuration"](https://github.com/terikaj/post-install-config)._
+_<b>NOTE:</b> This demonstration uses materials created in the previous demonstration, ["Post-Installation Configuration"](https://github.com/terikaj/post-install-config)._

 <h2>Environments and Technologies Used</h2>